 What is CBT?

-Research has established that cognitive therapy is useful for a large array of issues such as depression and anxiety, phobias, obsessive compulsive disorder, insomnia and pain management.
-Trauma-focused CBT has been proven effective for PTSD and is used in many evidence-based programs.
+According to research, it is established that cognitive behavioral therapy is useful for a large array of issues such as depression, panic attacks, anxiety, phobias, weight loss, obsessive-compulsive disorder, insomnia and pain management.
+Trauma-informed CBT is a proven technique effective for PTSD in many evidence-based programs.

 What is the research regarding CBT’s effectiveness?

-Clinical studies have backed the theory that CBT is one of the most effective interventions for long-term benefits.
+Clinical studies have backed the theory that cognitive behavioral therapy is one of the most effective interventions for long-term benefits.

-How does CBT help me in the long term?
+How does CBT help in the long term?

-The reason that cognitive therapy fares so well in long-term studies is that it provides tools that the client can generalize to future challenges.
-Most people report finding that using the techniques in other aspects of their life becomes quite natural after practice.
+Cognitive therapy fares so well in long-term studies because it provides useful tools and techniques, so you will be able to generalize future challenges.
+Most people report finding that using the techniques becomes quite natural after practice.

 How long until I see results?

 When you see a cognitive behavioral therapist, you and the clinician work as a team to help you change your presenting problems.
 The more you work outside of the sessions by doing your homework, the faster you will make improvements.
-Many clients report a shift within the first week.
+As a result, many clients report a shift within the first week.